 Social media scrolling might seem harmless.
-However, when you work hard to achieve something and when you don’t see immediate results you’ll surely feel like crap when you open Facebook and see your friend riding the new Camaro.
+However, when you work hard to achieve something and when you don’t see immediate results you’ll surely feel like crap when you open Facebook and see one of your friends riding the new Camaro.

 Beware!
-Comparing yourself with other people is a dangerous game.
+Comparing yourself to other people is a dangerous game.
 Especially today, where you can literally see what everyone else in the world is doing.

-People online present the best filtared version of themselves.
+People online present the best-filtered version of themselves.
 It’s quite normal to feel down if you compare yourself with their seemingly flawless social image.
-Or worse, with a world-famous athlete, actor, writer, or a business tycoon.
+Or worse, with a world-famous athlete, actor, writer, or business tycoon.